 Inclusive classroom practices can empower students to create deeper, more meaningful learning experiences, but creating an equitable learning environment can be a challenge.
 This session will outline the importance of inclusive teaching and explore a variety of evidence-based ways that inclusive teaching practices can be implemented.
 In this session, faculty will learn small, easily-implemented strategies to maximize equity in classroom.
 Topics addressed can include constructing a supportive course climate, setting explicit expectations, constructing inclusive course content, and designing all aspects of class for accessibility.

-In a 15-minute session, faculty members will learn about pedagogical approaches and strategies which address the selected topic.
+In a 30-minute session, faculty members will learn about evidence-based teaching strategies which address the selected topic.

-A 60-minute session includes all of components listed above, plus a more robust discussion of the topic with peers, the opportunity to try out a strategy with their colleagues, and time to begin planning how they could implement strategies into their classes.
+A 90-minute session includes all of the components listed above, plus a more nuanced discussion of the topic, the opportunity to try out strategies with colleagues, and time to begin planning how faculty could implement the strategies into their classes.